Modern Slavery and Human Trafficking Statement 2024

 • our Health and Safety Policy, which details how we accept our responsibility for securing the health, safety and welfare of those working at or visiting areas over which we have control, and others affected by our activities; and

-Our supply chain
+Our supply chain partners

 We set out and communicate our expectations with our supply chain in a number of ways:

-• our Supplier Code of Conduct sets out the standards that we require of our suppliers and specifically addresses involuntary, forced, human trafficked or slave labour including indentured, bonded and child labour;
+• Our Supplier Code of Conduct sets out the standards that we require of our suppliers and specifically addresses involuntary, forced, human trafficked or slave labour including indentured, bonded and child labour;

-• our Social Impact Strategy advocates for responsible business practices to enable our supply chain to make a positive impact; and
+• Our Social Impact Strategy advocates for responsible business practices to enable our supply chain to make a positive impact; and

 Additionally: